 If you’re finding yourself confused, here are 24 subtle signs they might be interested in rekindling an old romance.
 If you spot a few of these clues, find time to have a real heart-to-heart with your ex, assess how you feel, and go from there.

 1. They're Trying To Get To Know You Again

 Not every text from an ex automatically means they want to get back together.
 They might just be saying hi, or checking in as a friend.
 But if they keep texting you, and you're picking up relationship-y vibes, it could point to something more.

 According to Shlomo Zalman Bregman, a rabbi and matchmaker, look for high-quality communication, including signs they're trying to get to know you again.
-Is your ex just saying "sup" at 2 a.m., or are they asking about your career?
-Your love life?
-Your family?
-The latter is obviously way better.
+Is your ex just saying "sup" at 2 a.m., or are they asking about you — like your career or your family?
+The second option is obviously more promising.

 2. They're The One Reaching Out

 It's also a good sign if they're the one initiating all the communication, Bregman says, and if they respond to your texts quickly — as it shows they're truly invested.